lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 expansions_on()
 ```
-Power on all the expansions conected to the ZM1-DB.
+Power on all the expansions conected to the 4ZeroBox Mobile.

 ### function `expansions_off`
 ```python
 expansions_off()
 ```
-Shut down all the expansions conected to the ZM1-DB.
+Shut down all the expansions conected to the 4ZeroBox Mobile.

 ### function `led`
 ```python